See a list of Accounting Programs by Clicking Here!

 Job Growth, Salary, and Related Fields

-Job growth in accounting is expected to be better than average as the economy improves and more businesses are formed.
-The median annual salary of an accountant is $59,500 per year, with the lowest 10% earning less than $37,000 per year.
+Job growth in accounting is expected to be better than average estimated at 11% as the economy improves and more businesses are formed.
+The BLS estimates that 142,400 new accounting jobs will be added for the ten year period ending in 2024.
+The median annual salary of an accountant is $68,150 per year in the United States, with the lowest 10% earning less than $39,000 per year.
 CPAs are necessary for public companies that have to report earnings to the SEC, and accountants who have earned a CPA will be in greater demand and higher earning potential than those that do not.

 Additionally, even though job growth is expected to increase over the next decade, due to the large number of accountants in the United States, competition is expected to remain high for available positions.
 Due to this, individuals with certification or licensure, or individuals who have earned a master's degree are more likely to be hired and have a wider range of opportunities available to them.